lambda-feedback/evaluation-function-boilerplate-wolfram/README.md

 ### Development Workflow

 In its most basic form, the development workflow consists of writing the evaluation function in the `evaluation_function.wl` file and testing it locally.
-As long as the evaluation function adheres to the Evaluation Function API, a development workflow which incorporates using shimmy is not necessary.
+As long as the evaluation function adheres to the Evaluation Function API, a development workflow which incorporates using Shimmy is not necessary.

 Testing the evaluation function can be done by running the script using the Wolfram Engine / WolframScript like so: